FortuneFlip/War/proposal.md

 # [Project Name]

-Created by [team member], [team member], and [team member].
+Created by [Zhenni], [Adrian].

 ## 🚀 Mission statement

-Our application, [app name] is for [target audience].
-It allows users to [what it does and why audience would use it]
+Our application, [War] is for [people of all ages].
+It allows users to [play an easy-to-learn quick simple game that requires no special skills and is suitable for all ages.]

 ## API & React Router

-This application will use the [name of API] API.
+This application will use the [DeckOfCards] API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

 - Link to API documentation: [Link goes here]
 - API endpoint #1